KeirMcGlinn-Shaw/usb.places-download/README.md

 # usb.places

-usb.places is a tour app developed for use by prospective students and their guests when visiting the university
+usb.places is a tour app developed for use by prospective students and their guests when visiting the university [Visit our website](https://usbplaces.myportfolio.com/download "https://usbplaces.myportfolio.com/download") to see more about this app

 ## Getting Started
 These instructions will get the usb.places app up and running on your Android Device